 How effective is Viscose Rug Cleaning?

 There are limitations to what visual results can be achieved when a viscose rug is cleaned.
-Damage to the pile can not be corrected in the wash.
+Damage to the pile can not be corrected with a good rug washing process.
 Also, discoloration due to pet urine, browning, and yellowing is usually permanent.
 Viscose will never look as good as silk after it has been cleaned.

 Specific to Viscose, the most important thing you can do is have a protector treatment applied as soon as possible.
 Ideally, it would help if you had this done before you even use it.
 Any spill, even water, on a plant-based fiber can cause severe damage and discoloration.
 Anything you can do to minimize moisture from getting into your rug will keep it looking better for longer.